GriffithUniLibrary/digital-tools-modular/content/activity-tableau.md

 Now watch the video below which will take you through the next few stages of the activity.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/FN0jOkSiqps" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{% include video-embed.html youtubeid="FN0jOkSiqps" caption="Stepping through the Tableau activity" %}

 {% endcapture %}
-{% include card.md header="Connect your data sources" text=text %}
+{% include card.html header="Connect your data sources" text=text %}

 ## Make your first chart
 {% capture text %}
 You will start to see the power of Tableau very quickly when you move to the Worksheet. {% endcapture %}
-{% include alert.md text=text color="info" %}
+{% include alert.html text=text color="info" %}

 Click on 'Sheet 1' at the bottom of the window.
 You will see that your columns have been placed in two categories, `dimensions` and `measures`.

-{% include modal.md button="Tell me more" color="primary" title="Dimensions and Measures" text="A *dimension* is something that can be looked at categorically, like a list of countries.
+{% include modal.html button="Tell me more" color="info" title="Dimensions and Measures" text="A *dimension* is something that can be looked at categorically, like a list of countries.
 A *measure* is anything that can be put on a scale: a number, like a date, or currency." %}

 {% capture text %}
 1. Drag the dimension `Hospital name` to the `Rows` field at the top of the Worksheet
 2. Drag `Number treated` from the Measures list to the `Columns` field at the top of the worksheet.{% endcapture %}
-{% include card.md header="Make a simple bar chart" text=text %}
+{% include card.html header="Make a simple bar chart" text=text %}

 {% capture text %}
 Voilà!
 You have your first chart! <i class="far fa-chart-bar"></i>{% endcapture %}
-{% include alert.md text=text color="success" %}
+{% include alert.html text=text color="success" %}

 ## Add filters

 {% capture text %}
 Oh-oh!
 There's a problem.
 One of the bars is far larger than the others, and it's not just that one hospital has been much more efficient than all the others.{% endcapture %}
-{% include alert.md text=text color="warning" %}
+{% include alert.html text=text color="warning" %}

 There is an entry called `Queensland Reporting Hospitals` which records the sum of all the other entries.
 This is distorting the chart so we need to remove it.